nipy/mindboggle/doc/data.rst

   - `HLN-12 surface`_ template from 12 brains (2012)

 ------------------------------------------------------------------------------
-Mindboggle-101: Individual, manually labeled brain surfaces and volumes
+_`Mindboggle-101: Individual manually labeled brain surfaces and volumes`
 ------------------------------------------------------------------------------
 |  The Mindboggle-101 dataset includes labeled anatomical regions for `101 healthy subjects`_.
 |  The manually edited cortical labels follow sulcus landmarks according to the